c4arl0s/AlgorithmsAndDataStructuresInSwift/README.md

 There is a 1 to 1 correlation between input size and execution time.

-The run time of an algorithm with linear time complexity will increase at the same time as the input dataset grows.
+**The run time of an algorithm with linear time complexity will increase at the same time as the input dataset grows**.

 For example, if one thousand entries took one second to process, then 10 thousand would require ten time as much, that is, 10 seconds, 100,000 entries would be processed in 100 seconds and so on.
 As input dataset grows, so will our algorithm processing time increase, too.
 That is why it is called linear time.